Environmental impact of war

-Study of the environmental impact of war focuses on the modernization of warfare and its increasing effects on the environment.
-Scorched earth methods have been used for much of recorded history.
-However, the methods of modern warfare cause far greater devastation on the environment.
+The study of the environmental impact of war focuses on the modernization of warfare and its increasing effects on the environment.
+Tactics such as scorched earth methods have been used for much of recorded history; however, the methods of modern warfare cause far greater devastation on the biophysical environment.
 The progression of warfare from chemical weapons to nuclear weapons has increasingly created stress on ecosystems and the environment.
+Environmental toxicants like heavy metals linger for numerous decades in the environment, and in dry areas can be transported across large distance.
+Genotoxic effects as in the case of Agent Orange can affect multiple generations.

-Wars have generally a detrimental effects on environmental policy which can last for 20-30 years after the conflict.
+Wars also have a detrimental effects on environmental policy which can last for 20-30 years after the conflict.
 When wars create energy shortage and rise of fossil fuel prices, it disrupts global climate action.
 The military sector is responsible for around 5.5% of global GHG emissions (not counting emissions from the conflicts themself), which are not included in GHG assessments on global and country level.

 Historical events

 American Revolutionary War (1775-1783)

 The American Revolution inflicted major impacts on the 18th-century natural world.
 At Valley Forge in Pennsylvania, for instance, during the winter of 1777-1778, George Washington's Continental Army soldiers cut down more than 127,000 trees in building their crude log huts, causing both short-term and long-term deforestation.
 In September 1778, British forces raided Martha's Vineyard Island off the Massachusetts coast, killing more than 10,000 sheep, though the raid also produced some "positive" environmental effects.
 At the Battles of Saratoga in upstate New York on 19 September and 7 October 1777, soldiers fired more than 660,000 lead musket balls, causing some negative environmental effects that persist into the 21st century.